HealthyHoof.com

 Why use shoes?

-Most people shoe horses because they've always done it, can't believe it causes problems, and / or because they are loyal to their farrier.
+Most people shoe horses because they've always done it, and can't believe it causes problems, and / or because they are loyal to their farrier.
 If you shoe because you feel your farrier is one of the best available, consider having that farrier trim your horse so that you can use hoof boots for a few months.
 Try boots.
 For your horse.

 The Lameness Epidemic